even4void/aliquote/content/post/computing-inverse-cdf-gaussian.md

 categories: ["2022"]
 ---

-There's no closed-form solution to the inverse CDF for the normal distribution.
+There's no closed-form solution to the inverse CDF for the normal distribution, also known as the "quantile" function.
 By glancing at the statistics module from [CPython], I noticed the authors actually rely on the rational approximation described in Wichura's Algorithm AS 241: The Percentage Points of the Normal Distribution.[^1]

 The same algorithm is used by the authors of the Racket [math] module, with an additional remark: